Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] VM3 and VM4 only.
 - [x] VM1, VM2, VM3, and VM4.

-### You need to ensure that User2 can implement PIM.
-What should you do first?

-- [ ] Assign User2 the Global administrator role.
-- [ ] Configure authentication methods for contoso.com.
-- [ ] Configure the identity secure score for contoso.com.
-- [x] Enable multi-factor authentication (MFA) for User2.

 ### You have an app that uses an Azure SQL database.
 You need to be notified if a SQL injection attack is launched against the database.
 What should you do?

 - [ ] Modify the Diagnostics settings for the database.